slaclab/Simple-10GbE-RUDP-KCU105-Example/_sources/index.rst.txt

 Welcome to Simple-10GbE-RUDP-KCU105-Example's documentation!
 ============================================================

-This is currently a work in progress and updated from the doc_updates branch of Simple-10GbE-RUDP-KCU105-Example.
+This is currently a work in progress.
 New documentation is being added incrementally over time.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   Requirements/index
+   Setup/index
    HowTo/index

 Please email ruckman@slac.stanford.edu if you see any errors or have any